-Lake Erie Islands near Cleveland, OH
+Lake Erie Islands near Cleveland, OH is the perfect vacation spot for your inner nature-lover.

 Lake Erie Islands consist of the Catawba Island, Kelley's Island, Middle Bass Island, South Bass Island and Oak Point.
 Each of these have many fun activities and attractions to offer vacationers, tourists and campers.